FUTURE CITIES: MIAMI

 There will be a public talk on Sunday with the four collaborators, moderated by Prem Krishnamurthy on the 8th of March at noon.

-ART AND ITS REASON(S)-COURSE TAUGHT WITH PATRICIA REED AT THE NEW CENTRE
+COURSE TAUGHT WITH PATRICIA REED AT THE NEW CENTRE

 This seminar will introduce a diagnosis of contemporary art (CA) that challenges several dominant and ideal narratives endemic to the field, addressing the chasm between what many want CA to do, what many say CA does, and how CA actually operates.
 This overview grasps CA systemically, including the entire spectrum of production, dissemination, economy, discourses and reception, rather than focusing solely on individual practices.
 What do we want, or expect from art today in the face of global complexity?
 How can art be defined outside of a localized and subject-centred paradigm?
 How can CA move from planes of critical description towards horizons of how it ought to be; and why is this path worth forging for a distinctly 21st century mode of transit?
 How does art understand itself politically in relation to the scientific and social real, stereoscopically?
 Can one avow a definition of art within the folds of a leftist project more generally as an endeavor of ethical inhumanism?
 What sets of particular affordances can this new definition of art map out that other fields cannot?
 This seminar proposes a first step in a long-term, massively collaborative project for art’s redefinition and reorientation through readings, guest respondents and the experimental format of the digital studio seminar.